If this scheme pleases you, click here to download.

 should be able to:

 Outline the drills used to perform inverted breaststroke.
 Practise the inverted breaststroke using the drills on learner's book.
-Have fun and enjoy participating in swimming activities.
-Use digital devices to watch video clips on the tuck dive.
-Perform warm up activities and cool down activities such as, arm swing, touch your toes and soles of feet pose.
-Appreciate the importance of observing safety measures when performing the tuck dive. |
+Have fun and enjoy participating in swimming activities. |

 In groups, learners are guided to outline the drills used to perform inverted breaststroke.